-On July 8, 2016, the Company entered in a Master Service Agreement with Royal Free London NHS Foundation Trust, which included access rights to the lab space at the Royal Free Hospital, Pond Street, London, with a 4-year term.
-The Master Service Agreement expired on August 31, 2020.
+On July 8, 2016, the Company entered in a Master Service Agreement with Royal Free London NHS Foundation Trust, which included access rights to the lab space at the Royal Free Hospital, Pond Street, London, with a 5-year term.
+The Master Service Agreement was due to expire on August 31, 2020.
 On June 1, 2020, the Master Service Agreement was renewed and will expire on August 31, 2023.

-On February 1, 2019, the Company entered into six agreements with Stevenage Bioscience Catalyst to lease office suites at Gunnels Wood Road, Stevenage Hertfordshire.
-The Company is reasonably certain that it will not exercise the termination option with a break date 12 months after lease commencement and as such, all six leases will terminate on January 31, 2021.
+On February 1, 2019, the Company entered into six agreements with Stevenage Bioscience Catalyst to lease office suites at Gunnels Wood Road, Stevenage Hertfordshire, which were due to expire on January 31, 2021.
+In February 2021, the Company renewed six agreements which will expire on July 31, 2022.

-On October 1, 2019, the Company entered into a short-term six-month lease with Stevenage Biosciences Catalyst at Gunnels Wood Road, Stevenage Hertfordshire.
-The lease expired on March 31,2020.
+On October 1, 2019, the Company entered into a short-term six-month lease with Stevenage Biosciences Catalyst at Gunnels Wood Road, Stevenage Hertfordshire which expired on March 31, 2020.